Oak Park, California

-Oak Park is an unincorporated community in Ventura County, California, United States.
+Oak Park is an unincorporated community in southeastern Ventura County, California, United States.
 When developed in the Simi Hills in the late 1960s, a single road provided the only access to the community from Agoura Hills, California, in neighboring Los Angeles County.
-As of the 2010 census, Oak Park had a population of 14,266, down from 14,625 at the 2000 census.
+As of the 2020 census, Oak Park had a population of 13,898, up from 13,811 at the 2010 census.
 For statistical purposes, the United States Census Bureau has defined Oak Park as a census-designated place (CDP).
 The census definition of the area may not precisely correspond to local understanding of the area with the same name.

 Oak Park is the biggest unincorporated community in Ventura County.
 Residents of the community have through votes declined to set up an independent city, and also declined to be annexed into neighboring Thousand Oaks.

 History

 Oak Park has had human occupation from about 5500 B.C. to the present day.
 It lies within a zone including the early Millingstone Horizon and inland Chumash Indians.
 Indians camped throughout the area as they collected acorns, yucca, and other food.
 The sites in the area include major villages, smaller camps and several rock shelters.
 Chumash people lived here for thousands of years prior to European contact.
 They lived off of trading, gathering and hunting.
 The Chumash originally settled in Oak Park due to an abundance of natural resources, including fresh water, acorns and rabbit-hunting.
 It is one of the oldest occupied places in California.

 The location of Oak Park was originally part of Rancho Simi, a Spanish land concession in Alta California given in 1795 to Francisco Javier Pico, a soldier of the Santa Barbara company, and his two brothers, Patricio Pico and Miguel Pico by the Spanish government.
 Lindero Canyon Road follows the western border-line (lindero in Spanish) of the land grant.

-Throughout the 20th century, studios used the area to film movies and in particular westerns.
+Throughout the 20th century, studios used the area to film movies and music videos, in particular westerns.
+The music video “Everything Has Changed” by Taylor Swift ft.
+Ed Sheeran was filmed at Oak Hills Elementary and Medea Creek Middle School.
 Movies filmed locally include The Red Pony and A Walk in the Sun.

 Oak Park was formed from ranchland owned by Jim and Marian Jordan, stars of the radio show Fibber McGee and Molly.
 The land was purchased by Metropolitan Development Corporation in the 1960s.
 Homes were developed starting in the late 1960s.
 Kanan-Dume Road (named after a local family) was the only access road to the community, from Agoura Hills, California, in neighboring Los Angeles County.
 As such, the community was served by police and firefighters based in the nearest Ventura County city, Thousand Oaks, 10 mi away, with L.A.
 County services responding when able.